American Eagle (roller coaster): History

 Construction of American Eagle began in June 1980.
 The attraction was built with approximately 1360000 ft of lumber, 129,720 bolts, and 30,600 lbs of nails.
 Supports are attached to approximately 2,000 concrete footings that average 1.5 ft in diameter and are 4.5 ft deep.
 American Eagle was painted with over 9,000 gal of white paint and took over 20,000 man hours to build.
 American Eagle was designed by Curtis D. Summers, James Figley, and Leonard Wright.
 Marriott originally contacted John C. Allen to design the coaster, but he did not want to attempt it.

 American Eagle cost $10 million to construct and opened to the public on May 23, 1981.

 During the 2016 or 2017 season, American Eagle stopped racing.
 Instead, the red and blue side were alternated in operation.
 As one side dispatched, the other side loaded passengers.

 However, in 2021, the red side exclusively operated while blue side was closed for slight retracking and refurbishment.
 In 2022, blue side reopened while the red side was closed for similar refurbishments.
 In 2023, the blue side did not operate while the red side did.

 Prior to the 2024 season, both sides of American Eagle were announced to get chain lift replacements.
 American Eagle also received a brand new entrance.
 Additionally, new red, white, and blue lights were installed to project onto the ride.

 In the 2024 season, the blue side operated exclusively until the middle of August, when red side opened for operation as well.
 The blue and red sides alternatively operated throughout the rest of the season.

 On February 14, 2025, the American Coaster Enthusiasts recognized American Eagle and Shock Wave at Six Flags Over Texas as roller coaster landmarks for their lasting impact and continued operation.
 Its plaque ceremony was held on June 16, 2025.

+For Six Flags Great America's 50th anniversary, the park announced American Eagle would begin dispatching both sides of the track simultaneously once more from June 20, 2026, through August 9, 2026; the ride had not raced since nearly 10 years prior.